ebshimizu/stats-of-the-storm/docs/external-db.md

 ![Database Loction]({{ "/images/external-db.png" | absolute_url }})

-Four database files are needed by Stats of the Storm.
+As of version 2.0, four database folders are needed by Stats of the Storm.
 Each folder should have:
-* hero.db
+* hero.ldb
-* matches.db
+* matches.ldb
-* players.db
+* players.ldb
-* settings.db
+* settings.ldb

-If you're missing one of these files, you should create a new database and re-import the files, as Stats of the Storm is unable to recover missing data from a corrupted database.
+If you're missing one of these folders, you should create a new database and re-import the files, as Stats of the Storm is unable to recover missing data from a corrupted database.

-If you select a folder that already has these four existing database files, Stats of the Storm will load the data from that database instead of creating a new one in that folder.
+If you select a folder that already has these four existing database folders, Stats of the Storm will load the data from that database instead of creating a new one in that folder.

 Try it out!
 Below are some databases created for Stats of the Storm.